This article was updated in May 2019 with current information.

 If you like to bike or run, check out The Grand Rounds Scenic Byway.
 Both Minneapolis and Saint Paul have their own routes, which take you along the river and through parks.
 (The Minneapolis route is much more established, so start there).
 Trails are well-marked, too.

 And you can’t forget Minnesota is the “land of 10,000 lakes” (actually, there are 11,842 lakes which are 10 or more acres).
 Minneapolis is home to many lakes featuring beautiful views of the downtown skyline.
-Bde Maka Ska (formerly Lake Calhoun) in the Uptown neighborhood is your best bet for time on the water, sunbathing, hammock-lounging and people watching.
+Bde Maka Ska (Lake Calhoun) in the Uptown neighborhood is your best bet for time on the water, sunbathing, hammock-lounging and people watching.

 Skyways are a blessing and a curse.

 If you’re walking around on street level in downtown Minneapolis or Saint Paul and notice it’s a ghost town, look up.
-Both cities feature miles of skyways which shield Minnesotans from rain, snow and more importantly, cold.
+Both cities feature miles of skyways which shield Minnesotans from rain, snow and most importantly, cold.
 There’s another world on the skyway level, including businesses with second level locations you wouldn’t see from the outside (Starbucks, Chipotle, etc).

 I love the skyways because they are a great way for downtown workers to leave their winter coats at their desks and walk three buildings over to get lunch.
 The biggest issue I have is that they’re not visitor-friendly, especially on the weekends.
 Downtown Minneapolis doesn’t regulate the skyways; the individual building owners do.
 The effect: they don’t have consistent hours — some don’t even open on Sundays.
 If you stay near the Convention Center, you’re fine, but don’t venture further north of the IDS Center.
-Even getting to the Target store can be a chore.

 During the 2016 Vikings season, the Minnesota Vikings and downtown businesses created a route spanning the skyways across downtown.
 The problem: not all the business owners caught that memo, meaning locked doors and a waste of time.
 I still don’t recommend the Vikings’ skyway route on game day as they haven’t figured it out.